Best Malaga souvenirs for Christmas

 Malaga souvenirs for children

-Guide to Malaga
+A kid’s guide to Malaga

 Introduce your children to Malaga with this illustrated book about the city.
 Written in Spanish and English (so there’s a language learning opportunity here too), its fun pictures are a great take-home souvenir of Malaga as well as a treasure trove of information about the city.
 If your children want to go beyond Malaga city, buy them Atlas of Malaga that takes a look at the province as a whole.
-Read about some great activities for children in Malaga.

 Where to buy: stocked in most bookshops and Malaga museum shops.